OpenROV/openrov-electronics/README.md

 OpenROV-Electronics
 ===================

 Electronics for OpenROV.
-Include schematics and other diagrams
+Include schematics, gerbers and other files + diagrams

 What
 ====

-We are working on a Beaglebone cape to host the necessary electronics for OpenROV.
-Initially, it will include an Atmega328 (basically an Arduino - and programmed as such), a power protection circuit, and a few other power management features.

-We'd like to support the open-source community as best we can, but we'd also like to support industry.
-Therefore, we are including both Eagle and Fritzing versions of the schematics.
-We may also move into a web hosted version to allow realtime collaboration in-browser.
+For OpenROV v2.5 See the OpenROV Controller 2.5B
+  It is a all-in-one power and control board that has an Arduino based Atmega 2560 aboard.
+Tons of I/O, and is designed to fit both the BeagleBone Black and the original BeagleBone
+For OpenROV V2.3 and V2.4, see the BeagleBone Cape A1 It is a all-in one power and control board based around the Atmega 328.
+Currently retired